-From time to time the relationship between councillors and the officer (or other employees) may break down or become strained.
+From time to time the relationship between Councillors and the officer (or other employees) may break down or become strained.
 Whilst it is always preferable to resolve matters informally, it is important that the council adopts a formal grievance protocol or procedure.

-The principal council's monitoring officer may be able to offer a mediation/conciliation role or it may be necessary to seek independent advice.
+The principal council's monitoring officer may be able to offer a mediation/conciliation role or it may be necessary to seek independent advice and refer to the Resolution Policy.
 The chair of the council should not attempt to deal with grievances or work related performance or line management issues on their own.
-The council should delegate authority to a small group of councillors to deal with all personnel matters.
+The council should delegate authority to a small group of Councillors to deal with all personnel matters.